 Step 9: Continue making rows of box knots (1 inch apart) until the bag reaches the desired length.

 Step 10: To finish the bag, gather the strings at the bottom and wrap them a few times with a piece of cord.
 Cinch it tightly and either tie a knot or use glue to hold cord in place.

-Step 11: Follow the instructions on your box of dye to create a dye bath.
+Step 11: Follow the instructions on your box of dye to create a dye bath for your macramé produce bag.
 Wet the bottom of the bag and dip it into the dye to create an ombre effect.
 Rinse out the dye and let you bag dry thoroughly before using.